benjamindefrene/puzzle2048/README.md

 The App is not directed to children under the age of 13.
 If you are a parent or guardian of a child under the age of 13, please do not allow your child to use the App.

 # 11\.
-No Ads
+Ads

-The App does not display any ads.
+The App does display ads provided by Google AdMob.
+These services may collect certain information about your device and online activity to provide targeted advertising within the App.
+We do not control what information these third-party services collect or how they use it.

 # 12\.
 In\-App Purchases